raul23/pyebooktools/README.rst

 into folders with consecutive names that each contain the specified number of files.

-In particular, the following global options affect the ``split`` subcommand
+In particular, the following global options affect the ``split`` subcommand:
-are:

 * ``-d``, ``--dry-run`` found in the `General control flags`_ section